-In 2020, in just five years from now, Rupert’s Wilson Theatre will celebrate its 100th Birthday.
+In 2020, just three years from now, the Historic Wilson Theatre will celebrate its 100th Birthday.

 Our mission is to complete the restoration and transformation of the Wilson Building & Theatre, and create an innovative multi-purpose Community Center.

 Our vision is to meet the needs and desires of our local people to provide quality cultural resources through arts, education, social and economic development.

 Our goal is three fold: To bring together human resources for developing talents, learning new skills, and enriching the quality of life; to create a catalyst for revitalization of our community; and to continue the creative spirit of those who developed this region, established our city and created this facility, which is listed on the National Register of Historic Places.

 The Historic Wilson Theatre has undergone a nearly complete restoration.
 A few notable projects remain, including replica seating, fly loft, carpeting, wainscoting, and exterior tile.
 With the support of the community and a devoted team of people, our aim is to be completely finished by 2020.

 The Wilson Building & Theatre was listed on the National Register of Historic Places on January 17, 2001.

 It all began in 1920...